Cultivate the arts: intensive is a professional development

 of the program participants will have defined their goals and

 developed the strategies, skills and connections to achieve them,

 all summarised in a one page business plan.

-Arts and culture play an important role in the liveability and
+Arts and culture play an important role in the economic

-identity of the Moreton Bay region.
+development and lifestyle of the Moreton Bay region.
 Cultivate the

 arts: intensive supports the creative community to realise its full

 potential and to showcase the diverse creative talents of our

 development workshops and individual mentoring.
 The program

 was completed in June 2017.
 View the below video for more